Imperger/widgetron/README.md

 ## OnUpdate

 `OnUpdate` is the heart of a widget.
 This function is called each time the widget's view needs to be updated.
-Usually, it is called once per second, but it can also be triggered when the UI input changes — for example, when the user moves a slider, types in a text input, etc.
+Usually, it is called once per second, but it can also be triggered when the UI input changes — for example, when the user moves a slider, types in a text input, press a button, etc.

 `OnUpdate` may perform heavy calculations or network requests.
 To avoid executing such operations every time the user drags a slider or types in a text box, you can use `api.caller` to distinguish the source of the call.
 It can have two values: